casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 ## Conclusions

-To answer the question "which NFTs does this account own", we need to know which pages were allocated to the account in the "page_table" dictionary and which page indices were set to true.
-These pages link to dictionaries containing token ownership information.
+To answer the question "which NFTs does this account own" we need to consult the "page_table" dictionary and find which pages are allocated to the account in question.
+Each page has another page-specific dictionary containing token ownership information in the format "page_#" (for example, "page_0").

 If you trust an account and want to see which NFT it owns, look at its NamedKeys.
-See how many NamedKeys in the format "m_1000_p_X" the account has for a given collection.
-Given these keys, you can directly access the dictionaries that track pages with token information.
-Using the state root hash and the dictionary address for each page, you can get the page out of the contract and access token ownership details.
+See how many NamedKeys the account has for a given collection (in the format "m_1000_p_#").
+These NamedKeys point to the "page_#" dictionaries that contain token ownership information.
+Using the state root hash and the dictionary address for each page (in the format "dictionary-...", you can retrieve token ownership details.

-If you don't trust the account, you need to do additional work to figure out which pages have been allocated to the account in the NFT contract.
-You can find this information by first querying the "page_table" dictionary.
+Suppose you want additional security or cannot trust the account's NamedKeys.
+In that case, you need to interrogate the NFT contract using the "page_table" dictionary to determine which pages are allocated to the account.
+Then, you can use the seed URef of the page-specific dictionaries and the account hash (without the "account-hash-" prefix) to retrieve the tokens assigned to the account specified.